ndabAP/assocentity/README.md

 - Interfere at every step
 - pass aliases to entity
-- provides a default tokenzier
+- provides a default tokenizer
 - powered by Googles Cloud Natural Language API

 ## Installation